 - Memory management.

 The memory space where the kernel runs is known as kernel space.
 The memory allocated to user programs is known as user space.

-Typically a kernel runs with elevated privileges, like access to hardware memory.
-This execution state and memory space is known as kernel space.
-User applications run in user space.
-When a system is executing kernel code, it’s running in kernel mode, and when the kernel is executing a user application, it’s running in user mode [1, P. 5].
+When a system is executing kernel code, it’s said to be running in kernel mode.
+When the kernel is executing a user application, it’s said to be running in user mode [1, P. 5].

-The kernel manages the system’s hardware.
-Nearly all hardware uses interrupts to communicate with the kernel.
-When hardware sends an interrupt, the processor is interrupted and jumps to execute kernel code that was registered by the kernel on startup, known as an interrupt handler [1, P. 5].
-For example, a keyboard might issue an interrupt when a key has been pressed to alert the kernel that there’s new data in the keyboard buffer.
-The kernel would use the interrupt number to execute the interrupt handler to process the new keyboard data and tell the keyboard control that it’s ready for more data [1, P. 5].
+The kernel manages the system’s hardware, which uses interrupts to communicate with the kernel.
+When hardware sends an interrupt, the processor is interrupted and jumps to execute kernel code that was registered by the kernel on startup [1, P. 5].

 Linux is a monolithic kernel—it runs as a single process in a single address space.
-This is in contrast to microkernels, where kernel modules are separated into servers.
-Theoretically, most servers run as user processes in their own address space, although in practice the latency introduced by interprocess communication means that servers often run in kernel mode instead, defeating the main purpose of microkernels [1, P. 7].
+This is in contrast to microkernels, where kernel modules are separated into servers [1, P. 7].